On $r$-to-$p$ norms of random matrices with nonnegative entries: Asymptotic normality and $\ell_\infty$-bounds for the maximizer: Preliminaries

-We start by introducing the non-linear power iteration method and stating some preliminary known results, along with a rate of convergence result that will be crucial for our treatment.
-The framework for non-linear power iteration was first proposed by Boyd~\cite{Boyd74}.
+We start by introducing the nonlinear power iteration method and stating some preliminary known results, along with a rate of convergence result that will be crucial for our treatment.
+The framework for nonlinear power iteration was first proposed by Boyd~\cite{Boyd74}.
 It has also been used in~\cite{BV11} to obtain approximation algorithms for the $r\to p$ norm of matrices with strictly positive entries.

 Henceforth, we fix $n \in \N$, and for notational simplicity, omit the subscript $n$, for example, using $A$ to denote $A_n$, etc. Let $A$ be an $n\times n$ matrix with nonnegative entries.
 For any $\xx\ne \bzero$, define the function $f(\xx):= \|A\xx\|_{p}/\|\xx\|_r,$ and set $\newsigma := \sup_{\xx\ne 0}f(\xx)$.
-If a vector $\vv$ is a local maximum (or, more generally, critical point) of the function $f$, then the gradient of $f$ must vanish at that point.
+If a vector $\vv$ is a local maximum (or, more generally, critical point) of the function $f$, then since $f$ is smooth, the gradient of $f$ must vanish at that point.
 This critical point can further be written as the solution to a fixed point equation.
-Now, if there is a unique positive critical point, the fixed point equation can be used to construct an iteration that converges geometrically to the maximum, starting from a suitable positive vector.
+Now, if there is a unique positive critical point, the fixed point equation may potentially be used to construct an iteration that converges to the maximum, starting from a suitable positive vector.
+In fact, under suitable assumptions, this convergence can be proved to be geometrically fast.
 The above description is briefly formalized below.
 For $q > 1$, $t \in \R$ and $\xx \in \R^n$, define \begin{eq} \psi_q(t):= |t|^{q-1}\sgn(t),\qquad \Psi_q(\xx) := (\psi_q(x_i))_{i=1}^n, \end{eq} where $\sgn(t) = -1, 1,$ and $0$, for $t <0$, $t >0$, and $t = 0$, respectively.
 Taking the partial derivative of $f$ with respect to $x_i$, we obtain, for $\xx \neq \bzero$,